 Inhalation of even very low quantities of asbestos fibres tremendously increases the risk of developing Malignant Mesothelioma (MM).
 The IARC reported 8.100 MM deaths in 2010 in the EU.
 Despite all EU actions, MM incidence is still increasing.
 MM is a highly fatal disease with a poor median survival time from first signs of illness to death around 12 months despite aggressive treatments.
 To date there is no curative therapy for Malignant Mesothelioma.
 MM is considered as an extremely therapy-resistant disease.
 Chemotherapy is considered standard of care with a median survival increase of 3 months (9-12 months).

-The Department of pulmonary diseases of the Erasmus MC, Rotterdam, The Netherlands, in collaboration with international partners have developed a promising personalised immunotherapy for MM with very limited adverse effects.
+The Department of pulmonary diseases of the Erasmus MC, Rotterdam, The Netherlands, in collaboration with international partners has developed a promising personalised immunotherapy for MM with very limited adverse effects.
 The first clinical results show a considerably prolonged average survival with limited adverse events (24 months, twice as long).

 The European Cancer Patient Coalition will play a dissemination role within the project sharing the project news and results to all its member patient organisations.
 ECPC will also ensure that the developments of the project are designed and adapted to respond better to the needs of the patients.
-Malignant Mesothelioma is a rare cancer and therefore of a great interest for ECPC.
+Malignant Mesothelioma is rare cancer and therefore of a great interest for ECPC.

 ECPC: Isabelle Manneh-Vangramberen, European Cancer Patient Coalition's Projects Coordinator